Hosta Care Guide (All You Want To Know)

 Hosta on the eve of winter.

 Hosta is a very hardy plant and can tolerate quite strong frosts.
 The only problem may arise if the winter is frosty but there is no snow.
-In this case, the buds can freeze a little, and when the ground thaws, the crown can begin to rot.
+In this case, the buds can freeze a little.
+To avoid this, mulch the hosta over the dormant buds with compost or pine bark.
+The layer of mulch should be at least 2 to 3 inches.

 It is also good practice to water your hosta in the fall.
 This will allow the plant to accumulate enough moisture to overwinter comfortably.